AndreiMoraru123/Watch-and-Tell/README.md

 Here is a mini guide in Jupyter on how to use the Python COCO Api: [PythonAPI.pdf](https://github.com/AndreiMoraru123/Watch-and-Tell/files/9844733/PythonAPI.pdf)

+or you can look it up along with the Matlab and Lua API: https://github.com/cocodataset/cocoapi

 ### The Without Tears installation of the COCO dataset

 ```bash